HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 Then each of these URLs can be downloaded by a simple get, ensuring to pass the Bearer token if the result indicates <code>requiresAccessToken = true</code>

-While downloading, it is also recommended to includeg the header <code>Accept-Encoding: gzip</code> to compress the content as it comes down.
+While downloading, it is also recommended to include the header <code>Accept-Encoding: gzip</code> to compress the content as it comes down.

 ```
 GET http://serverpath2/location_file_1.ndjson